 How popular is the baby name Hoang in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, see baby names similar to Hoang and check out all the blog posts that mention the name Hoang.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Hoang.

 A 12-year-old Vietnamese amputee named Nguyen Thi Tron, who was featured on the cover of LIFE magazine in November of 1968.
 The cover showed Tron watching her new wooden leg being made at a government rehabilitation center in Saigon.

 She and two friends, Nhien and Hai, had wandered into a “free-fire zone” to collect firewood and wild vegetables when an American helicopter happened to fly by and open fire.
 Nhien took shelter under an oxcart, but Hai got shot in the abdomen (she later recovered) and Tron in the leg.